How Our Florida All Seasons Protection

 While Florida is definitely not known for its seasons, different times of the year pose specific threats from a variety of pests.
 At Greenhouse, we understand the pests that appear each quarter and we are constantly monitoring activity to ensure we get ahead of each pest problem.
 We take a proactive approach to pest management and we implement extermination services that target specific pests and their breeding habits.

 We service your home quarterly using the latest techniques and technology, which includes our Florida All Seasons Protection Program tailored to the geography and seasons at your home.
 We tailor each service to the risk areas identified by our pest specialists.
 We don’t do a regular pest control spray, we inspect and spot treat the entire perimeter of your home – all the way from the back fence to the front of the property.
-The way we see it, we don’t just control pests, we make homes, backyards and families safer.
+The way we see it, we don’t just control pests, we defend homes, backyards and families.
 We protect the places where your memories are made.

 Spring time means lovely temps, but it also means that critters come out of a winter hiatus in search of three things: shelter, food and reproduction.
 Cockroaches, spiders, bees and wasps, and fire ants thrive in warmer weather and will appear in large numbers in the Springtime.